tkhduracell/garmin-grafana/README.md

 # Garmin Grafana

-A docker container to fetch data from Garmin servers and store the data in a local influxdb database for appealing visualization with garfana.
+A docker container to fetch data from Garmin servers and store the data in a local influxdb database for appealing visualization with Garfana.

 If you are a **Fitbit user**, please check out the [sister project](https://github.com/arpanghosh8453/fitbit-grafana) made for Fitbit